bancobpi/style-guide/docs/specification-rules/schema.md

 ## bpi-boolean-validate

-Could try to avoid the boolean type.
-Most boolean attributes could become an enum.
+One should try to avoid the boolean type.
+Most boolean attributes could become an enumerator.

 Example: